destruc7i0n/nani/README.md

 ## Features
 - Fast, modern, and responsive interface
+- Dark theme
-- Stream\* and search anime
+- Stream and search anime
 - Manage your queue
 - MyAnimeList & AniList updating support
 - Much more...

-<sub>* Streaming will not work on many newer shows in the browser.
-Use the desktop app.</sub>

 ## Development
 To run in development, run